-Product Designer at Target.com Joined about 4 years ago
+Product Designer at Target.com Joined over 4 years ago

 Yes, this guy is never satisfied with "changes" and doesn't embrace them.
 I totally agree with you.
 One of the reasons I love design is mainly because what's happened in the past years and how design has shifted so drastically.

 I like the comments above on Dribble and its usefulness.
 Dribble works as a source of inspiration.
 I'm on there too live from Minneapolis, MN: https://dribbble.com/iammrjuju